muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 element, such that the logical meaning of the MUON is as if the **Entity** wasn't there and its wrapped value was in its place.

-*TODO: Consider adding other more generic annotation types and/or expanding this one, to enable for example a generic way of applying comments that are retained as part of the MUON data rather than being tossed as whitespace;
+*TODO: Consider adding other more generic annotation possreps and/or expanding this one, to enable for example a generic way of applying comments that are retained as part of the MUON data rather than being tossed as whitespace;
 otherwise it is up to the layered data models to have their own of these.*